 FODMAPs are a group of carbohydrates (sugars) found in lots of different foods which are poorly absorbed in the small intestine.
 They can trigger symptoms such as stomach pain, gas, bloating, diarrhoea and constipation in those of us with IBS.
 Lovely.

 FODMAP is an acronym that stands for:

-What does the diet do?
+How does the diet work?

 There are three stages to the Low-FODMAP Diet and it’s recommended that you chat and work with your GP or a dietician, to make sure you’re following it correctly.
 They can make sure you’re not restricting your diet unnecessarily and it’s important too that they have the chance to rule out any other medical conditions that might be causing your symptoms.

 What you have to remember is that this diet is not about being incredibly restrictive longterm.
 The ultimate goal is to eat and live as freely as possible with the least restrictions you can get away with — the more FODMAPs you can return to your diet without triggering symptoms, the healthier your gut is likely to be.
 FYI down the line it might be that your tolerance to different foods improves and you can re-introduce those that you couldn’t tolerate before – looking after your gut health is an ongoing journey!

 BDA Freelance dieticians (can search for FODMAP trained dieticians in private practice in the UK); Registered dietician, health writer and co-founder of Happy Gut Guide, Laura Tilt; Kirsten Jackson, consultant gastroenterology registered dietician and founder of The Food Treatment Clinic; Specialist dietician Kaitlin Colucci.